The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

 - resolving conflicts between the internal culture of the organization and the operation of its asset management system

 Once stakeholders determine the value they want to extract from the asset, their decisions must be implemented.
 This is where leadership is involved.
-It is the link between the wishes of the stakeholders and the organization to create a harmonious whole.
+It is the link between the wants of the stakeholders and the organization to create a harmonious whole.

 Organizational objective refers to an overarching goal or idea that defines both the context and direction of organizational activities.
 Organizational goals are derived from stakeholder needs.
 They can be: